SingleDigitIQ/cozylights/README.md

 For definitely supported games, check the section of supported games on ContentDB, or mod.conf, if the game is in a list then support is full for what the mod can currently do, current *known* exceptions are:

-**Nodecore** - partial support, light map does not update for dynamic light sources(the ones that change brightness over time)
+**Nodecore** - partial support. light map does not update for dynamic light sources(the ones that change brightness over time)

-**Age of Mending** - partial support, too many light sources in caves sometimes, and so far Cozy Lights cant process that without completely freezing everything for some time
+**Age of Mending** - partial support. too many light sources in caves sometimes, and so far Cozy Lights cant process that without completely freezing everything for some time

-**Piranesi** - does not seem to work at all, probably something schematic related

-**Shadow Forest** - it works as intended, but there is only campfire to make cozy, wont feel like an upgrade

 If a mod or a game you like is not supported or there are some problems not listed here, tell me immediately.
 You can just drop a list of games/mods you have issues with in review.
 Eventually cozy lights' support will attempt to balance the overall feel and look of the game/mod with meticulous consideration, but we are not at that stage yet.